Jules Houttequiet: Return to Mechelen

 After Houttequiet's loan with Helmond Sport was terminated, he was included in the Mechelen under-23 team, Jong Mechelen, competing for the first time in the fourth-tier Belgian Division 2 in the 2022–23 season.
 He made his first appearance for the team on 3 September 2022, scoring a brace against Turnhout.

+Rupel Boom

+In July 2023, Houttequiet signed with Belgian Division 2 club Rupel Boom.